ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-from-the-road-not-taken-a-poem-by-robert-frost/DecisionsRoadFrost.md

 description: A traveler goes down one path instead of another, based on no significant difference, and ruminates on the consequences of the decision.
 ---

-Robert Frost’s “The Road Not Taken,” highlights in a short poem a decision that is both earthy and metaphorical.
+Robert Frost’s “The Road Not Taken” highlights in a short poem a decision that is both earthy and metaphorical.
 Two paths beckon, neither one having more attraction than the other, but the traveler must finally make a decision.
 He appeases his heart that he can take the other path on a later day, but his head tells him that life will not bring him back that way again.
 Life’s small decisions shape us.

 <!--more-->